 Wildlife and Fisheries Advisors

-Alford, Buehler, Farrell, Gray, Hickling, Kwit, Miller, Muller, Strange, E. Willcox
+Buehler, Gray, Hickling, Muller, Strange, E. Willcox, Wilson

 The department offers two majors.
 The major in forestry leads to the Bachelor of Science in Forestry and the major in wildlife and fisheries science leads to the Bachelor of Science in Wildlife and Fisheries Science.
-The forestry major has concentrations in forest resources management, restoration and conservation science, urban forestry, and wildland recreation.
+The forestry major has concentrations in forest resources management, urban forestry and wildland recreation.
 The wildlife and fisheries science major has concentrations in wildlife and fisheries management and wildlife health.